Why Freedive?

 There's less to worry about.

-Don't get me wrong, freediving has risks that are inherent with any breath-holding activity in the ocean.
+Freediving has risks that are inherent with any breath-holding activity in the ocean.
 But because you only have your dive buddy and yourself to think about, you don't have to rely on gear to keep you safe.
+Freedivers don't get decompressions sickness (the bends) as we don't spend as long at depth as scuba and surface supply divers.

 Progression feels fantastic.